 A discretionary award increasing the value of pensions for retiring employees aged 50 or over subject to specific conditions.
-Employers' must exercise this discretion in accordance with the national regulations and the Council's own policies.
+Employers' must exercise this discretion in accordance with the national regulations.

 ASSET

 An asset is a resource controlled by the Council as a result of past events from which future economic benefits or service potential is expected to flow to the Council.